Russian NBC Protection Troops: History

+Though the units of chemical warfare first appeared since World War I, Soviet Russia's first chemical troops were formed on November 13, 1918, and throughout their first few years would include participation in major battles of the Russian Civil War.

 In 1944, the Red Army's Chemical Troops had 19 brigades (14 technical and five chemical protection).
 After the end of World War II, most of them were disbanded.

 General Major Vladimir Pikalov (promoted to Colonel General by 1975) commanded the Chemical Troops of the Ministry of Defence from March 1968 to December 1988.
 He was in charge of the specialised military units at the site of the Chernobyl Nuclear Power Plant disaster.
 Pikalov arrived at the scene on the afternoon of 26 April 1986, and assumed command of the specialised military units there.
 General Pikalov was later made a Hero of the Soviet Union for his actions there.

 Among the 23 brigades of the Chemical Troops in the late 1980s were the 1st Brigade at Shikhany-2 (Vol'sk-18), two kilometres from Shikhany, in the Saratov Oblast of the Volga Military District, 2nd Brigade at Teikovo in the Moscow Military District, 3rd, 4th, 6th, 8th, 11th, 12th, 16th, 18th, 19th, 20th, 21st, 22nd, 23rd, 25th, 26th, 27th, 28th, and the 29th located in Severodonetsk in the Kyiv Military District.

 In 1992, the Chemical Troops within the Russian Armed Forces were renamed the NBC Protection Troops.

 Shikhany-2, the military chemical base, and Shikhany-4, the arsenal, are located in Saratov Oblast.
 Shikhany-4 appears to be the location of the 115th Arsenal of the Radiation, Chemical and Biological Protection Troops.

-On 17 December 2024, the Commander of the RKhB Defence Troops, General Lieutenant Igor Kirillov, was killed in a bombing in Moscow.
+On 17 December 2024, the Commander of the RKhB Defence Troops, lieutenant general Igor Kirillov, was killed in a bombing in Moscow.

+On 2 May 2026, Stanislav Petrov, former chief of the RKhB from 1992 to 2001 committed suicide, aged 87.